nasheqlbrm/usa_state_flag_classifier/index.md

 # Simple JS Image Classifiers

--Classify the image of a state in the US.
+Provide the image of the flag of a US state or territory.
+The classifier identifies the state along with a confidence score.